Wrath of the Titans: Plot

-Agenor explains that Hephaestus created three weapons which Zeus, Hades, and Poseidon wield: Zeus's thunderbolt, Hades's pitchfork, and Poseidon's trident, which can jointly form the Spear of Trium, the only weapon that can defeat Kronos.
+Agenor explains that Hephaestus created three weapons which Zeus, Hades, and Poseidon wield: Zeus' thunderbolt, Hades' pitchfork, and Poseidon's trident, which can jointly form the Spear of Trium, the only weapon that can defeat Kronos.
 After an encounter with three 30 ft.
 Cyclopes, the travelers eventually meet the now-mortal Hephaestus and reach the entrance of a labyrinth leading to Tartarus.
 Hephaestus sacrifices himself during an attack by Ares to enable Perseus, Andromeda, and Agenor to enter the labyrinth.
 Once inside the labyrinth they encounter the Minotaur that attacks them, but Perseus manages to kill it.

 The group eventually enters Tartarus.
 Meanwhile, Zeus has been almost entirely drained of power as Kronos awakens.
 Zeus apologizes to Hades for banishing him to the underworld and asks his forgiveness, as he has forgiven Hades for his actions.
 Hades decides to help Zeus and stop Kronos in contrast to Ares, who still wants to proceed to the former's revival.
 Perseus arrives and frees Zeus.
 Ares wounds Zeus with Hades' pitchfork, allowing Perseus to obtain it before he and the others escape Tartarus with Zeus.

 Aiming to retrieve Zeus' thunderbolt from Ares in order to defeat Kronos, Perseus challenges him to a duel.
 Meanwhile, Andromeda's army is overwhelmed by the Makhai.
 Hades revives Zeus and together they defeat the creatures.
 Kronos appears and begins to attack Andromeda's army.
 Zeus and Hades hold off Kronos while Perseus duels Ares, eventually killing him with the thunderbolt.
 Combining the gods' weapons into the Spear of Trium, Perseus destroys Kronos by traveling to his heart and throwing the spear into it.

 Zeus reconciles with Perseus and then dies of his wounds.
-Hades leaves, telling Perseus that he is now powerless.
-Perseus kisses Andromeda, and Heleus tells his father that he wants to return to his life as a fisherman, but Perseus tells him they cannot.
-Perseus encourages Heleus to be proud of himself, as he is the son of Perseus and the grandson of Zeus.
-The film ends with Perseus giving his sword to Heleus.
+Now mortal, Hades leaves, bidding farewell to Perseus now that he is powerless.
+Heleus tells his father that he wants to return to his life as a fisherman, but Perseus tells him they cannot, and encourages Heleus to be proud of himself, as he is the son of Perseus and the grandson of Zeus, with Perseus giving his sword to Heleus.